zachsain/virtual-closet-app/README.md

 ## General Information

-Activity Journal was created for Flatiron Software Enineering program for phase-4, focused on React frontend and Rails backend.
-Authentication requires users to login and protects data access.
+Virtual Closet was created for Flatiron Software Enineering capstone project, focused on React frontend and Rails backend, and Redux for state management.

 ## GitHub Repo